nickchen120235/sjtu-filevault-2021/README.md

 Expands to the first three members in a `ftrace_hook` structure
 - `_name`: name of syscall to be hooked
 - `_hook`: pointer to the modified syscall function
-    > Note: The function should behave as the original syscall or call the original syscall at the end.
+    > Note: The function should behave as the original syscall or call the original syscall at the end
 -  `_orig`: pointer to an object that looks like the original function
-    > Note: Since the "real" original function will be determined during `install_hook`, what is needed is really a variable which shares the same signature as the original function.
+    > Note: Since the "real" original function will be determined during `install_hook`, what is needed is really a variable which shares the same signature as the original function
     >
     > ex.
 Consider in `hooks.h`
     > ```c
     > typedef asmlinkage long (*orig_clone_t)(unsigned long, unsigned long, int __user*, int __user*, unsigned long);
     > orig_clone_t orig_clone;
     > ```
-    > Then `orig_clone` is what to put in this field.
+    > Then `orig_clone` is what to put in this field

 Usage: if one wants hook "sys_clone", then **in `main.c`** he should include
 ```c